-- Acupuncture treatment for injury or illness (if a covered benefit - Please see your Schedule of Benefits to determine if your Plan provides coverage for this benefit.)
+- Acupuncture treatment for injury or illness

 - Nutritional counseling

 - Spinal manipulative therapy

 - Routine eye examination

 - Urgent Care services

 E. MEMBER COST SHARING

 Below are descriptions of Member Cost Sharing that may apply under the Plan.
 See your Schedule of Benefits for Cost Sharing details that are specific to your Plan.
 There may be two types of office visit cost sharing that apply to your Plan: a lower cost sharing known as "Level 1" and a higher cost sharing known as "Level 2."
 Member Cost Sharing may include Copayments, Coinsurance, or Deductible amounts, as described throughout this section.